CAFM-Blog.de | The four project phases: Planning, Execution, Control, Closure

 Schedule Monitoring and control of the project schedule and adherence to deadlines

 The control and monitoring phase is crucial for the success of a project.
 In this phase, the project's progress is monitored to ensure it stays within the time and budget framework.
-It is important that milestones are regularly reviewed to ensure the project stays on track.
+It is important that milestones are regularly reviewed to ensure the project remains on track.

-The Completion of a Project Phase
+The completion of a project phase

 In this phase, the project's results are evaluated and documented to ensure that the objectives have been met.
-All stakeholders should be involved in this process to ensure their requirements have been fulfilled.
+All stakeholders should be involved in this process to ensure that their requirements have been fulfilled.
 Furthermore, any lessons learned from the completed phase should be documented for application in future projects.

 The Importance of Planning